-We have audited the financial statements of Belle Isle Tenant Management Organisation "the society" for the year ended 31 March 2023 which comprise the Statement of Comprehensive Income (incorporating Income and Expenditure Account), the Statement of Financial Position (Balance Sheet), the Cash Flow Statement and notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of Belle Isle Talent Management Organisation "the Society" for the year ended 31 March 2023 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Reserves and the Statement of Cash Flows and notes to the financial statements including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).